elsampsa/valkka-cpp-examples/README.md

 # Valkka Cpp Examples

-Valkka is an OpenSource video programming library for Linux with a native Python3 interface.
+Valkka is an OpenSource media streaming library for Linux with a native Python3 interface.
 For more details, see [here](https://elsampsa.github.io/valkka-examples/)

 ## Building extension modules